Welcome to Whit Friday in Saddleworth & Oldham

 THE CONTESTS

-click on the links to find out more about each contest
+click on the links to find out more about each contest, including Disabled Access arrangements.

 Getting Around

-We have good public transport links: from Manchester and Huddersfield by train, and Oldham and Ashton Under Lyne by bus and the Visitors Map contains information about the relevant bus routes.
+We have good public transport links: from Manchester and Huddersfield by train, and Oldham and Ashton Under Lyne by bus and the Bee Network app contains information about the relevant bus routes.

 Also, be very careful when you are walking or cycling on public roads.
 Band coaches will be driving between the contests all through the evening trying to get their bands to as many of the contests as they can so that they will be eligible for one of the area prizes.